-The Partector Pro provides the geometric mean particle diameter for the entire measured size distribution.
-The device does not distinguish between different modes.
-For comparison, the same geometric mean particle diameter was calculated from the size distributions, measured with the MPSS.
+The Partector Pro provides the geometric mean particle size based on the measured size distribution.
 Figure 7 shows a scatter plot of the hourly average mean diameter values, delivered by the Partector Pro versus the geometric mean diameter values measured with the MPSS.
-It can be seen that the agreement is best for mean diameters between 20 nm and 50 nm with deviation mostly within ±15%.
+It can be seen that the agreement is best for mean diameters between 20 nm and 50 nm with deviation mostly within $\pm 15\%$.
 For larger particles, a higher scatter can be observed.
 For mean particle diameters approximately >70 nm, the Partector Pro tends to overestimate the particle size.
 Size distributions with mean particle sizes approximately >70 nm were nearly all bimodal, with the first mode in a size range of 20-30 nm and a second, higher mode around 100 nm.
 It is likely that the data inversion cannot properly account for bimodal size distributions.

-Figure S 6 in the supplementary material plots the bias of the mean particle size determined with the Partector Pro compared with the MPSS as a function of the geometric standard deviation of the aerosol.
+Figure S 5 in the supplementary material plots the bias of the mean particle size determined with the Partector Pro compared with the MPSS as a function of the geometric standard deviation of the aerosol.
 The graph shows a moderate but increasing trend of the bias with increasing geometric standard deviation, i.e. the mean particle size is underestimated for narrower distributions and overestimated for wider distributions.
 On average, the best agreement was found for geometric standard deviations between 1.8 and 2.6 with random deviations mostly within ±10% with a few outliers.
 For geometric standard deviations below 1.8, the mean diameters were always underestimated by up to 12% by the Partector Pro with a clear decreasing trend with decreasing standard deviation.
 For geometric standard deviations larger than 2.6, the mean diameters were almost always overestimated by up to 32% and increasing with increasing geometric standard deviations.
 It should, however, be noted that such low or high standard deviations are rather rarely encountered in atmospheric aerosols.
-During the measurements conducted here, only 9.0% of the hourly average number size distributions showed geometric standard deviations larger than 2.6 and 7.4% smaller than 1.8, i.e. the majority of 83.6% of the size distributions were such that the mean diameter could be estimated by the Partector Pro with uncertainties mostly within $\pm 10\%$.
+During the measurements conducted here, only 9.0% of the hourly average number size distributions showed geometric standard deviations larger than 2.6 and 7.4% smaller than 1.8, i.e. the majority of 83.6% of the size distributions were such that the mean diameter could be estimated by the Partector Pro with uncertainties mostly within ±10%.